qnblackcat/BHTwitter/README.md

 # Features

-## 1. **BHTwitter:**
+## 1. BHTwitter

-- Download Videos (even if account private).
+- Download Videos (even with private accounts).

 - Download Videos from DM (hold the video cell).

-- Font changer feature.
-"If you want use custom fonts, download iFont app from App store and installed (as profile).
-And should be visible in BHTwitter".

 - Unlock **Undo Tweets** for free.

-- Hide promoted tweet from timeline.
+- Hide promoted tweet from the timeline.

 - Enable voice tweet and voice message in DM.

-- Confirm alert when hit the tweet / like button.
+- Confirm alert when Like/Dislike.

 - Lock Twitter with passcode.

 - Enable Reader mode.

-- Auto load photos in highest quality feature
+- Autoload photos in the highest quality.

+- For the complete list of features, see [here](https://repo.packix.com/package/com.bandarhl.BHTwitter/)

-## 2. **BHTwitterPlus:**
+## 2. BHTwitterPlus

 - **Hide the "Who to Follow" section.**